Jump to content

 3. Pour over enough water to cover the cabbage

-4. Put a plate on top of the cabbage, weigh it down with a heavy can and leave for one to two hours
+4. Put a plate on top of the cabbage, weigh it down with a heavy can and leave for 1-2 hours

 5. Thoroughly rinse and drain the cabbage and leave to rest in the colander